ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 `INTERVAL` is a standard SQL operator, you can use SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER and YEAR.

+This is implemented by **Anton Popov** who is the author of "WITH FILL" feature.

 **How does this help you?**

 It allows to avoid postprocessing step for your reports.